-7.2.2 Orientation
+7.2.1 Induction

-Orientation or induction is a technique by which a new employee is rehabilitated into the changed surroundings and introduced to the practices, policies and purpose of the organization.
+According to R.P Billimoria, induction or orientation is 'a technique by which a new employee is rehabilitated into the changed surroundings and introduced to the practices, policies and purposes of the organization'.
 A formal orientation tries to bridge the information gap of the new employee.
-When a person joins an organization he is a stranger to it.
-He may experience a lot of difficulties that could lead to tension and stress in him.
+When a person joins an organization, he is a stranger to it.
+He may experience a lot of difficulties which could lead to tension and stress in him.
 This in turn can reduce his effectiveness.

-Need for Orientation
+Need for orientation